cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 #### Add and Configure Application Container

-The sample application receives it's configuration via environment variables.
-For this reason we add `DATABASE_URL=postgresql://localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable` to the application container spec in the application deployment manifest at `$.spec.template.spec.containers`.

 The secretless broker sidecar container has a shared network with the application container.
-This allows us to point the application to `localhost` where Secretless is listening on port `5432`.
+This allows us to point the application to `localhost` where Secretless is listening on port `5432`, in accordance with the configuration stored in ConfigMap.

+In this section you add the application container definition to the application deployment manifest.
+The application takes configuration from environment variables.
+You will set `DATABASE_URL` to point to `postgresql://localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`, so that when the application is deployed it will open the connection to the PostgreSQL backend via Secretless.

-Application must connect to Secretless without SSL, though the actual connection between Secretless and the database can leverage SSL.
-We include `sslmode=disable` in the connection string to prevent the Go Postgres driver from using SSL mode with Secretless.
-Note that Secretless respects the parameters specified in the database connections string e.g. `db_url/:db_name?param=param_value`.
+**Note:** An application must connect to Secretless without SSL, though the actual connection between Secretless and the protected resouece can leverage SSL.
+We include `sslmode=disable` in the connection string to prevent the Postgres driver from using SSL mode with Secretless.
+Secretless respects the parameters specified in the database connections string.

-Ultimately, the container definition for the application looks as follows:
+Ultimately, the definition for the application container looks as follows:
 ```yaml
 # add content below to path $.spec.template.spec.containers in base manifest
 containers: